Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 Yield: 9 bars

-Healthy Pumpkin Blondies (Chickpea Pumpkin Blondies)
+Vegan Pumpkin Blondies (Pumpkin Chickpea Blondies)

 Freshly baked Vegan Pumpkin Blondies with chocolate chips cut into 9 squares on parchment paper

-Healthy Pumpkin Blondies are the best gluten free pumpkin dessert bar that appeal to kids and adults alike.
+Make these vegan pumpkin blondies as a best gluten free pumpkin dessert bar that appeal to kids and adults alike.
 Full of satiating fiber and protein, these healthy pumpkin oat bars are so easy they can be mixed in a blender.

 Prep Time 5 minutes